 NIWA's Quantum Map tool was based on an earlier version of QGIS.
-With the release of QGIS v2.6 in October 2014, Quantum Map has been merged with the main QGIS application, with additional functionality developed by NIWA available as QGIS plugins.
+With the release of QGIS v2.6 in October 2014, NIWA Quantum Map functionality has been merged with the main QGIS application, with additional functionality developed by NIWA available as QGIS plugins.
 NIWA Quantum Map is no longer developed as a separate application.

-QGIS v2.6 can be downloaded from the main QGIS website, for Windows, Mac and Linux, in 32 and 64 bit versions.
-Download NIWA Quantum Map
+The current version of QGIS can be downloaded from the main QGIS website, for Windows, Mac and Linux, in 32 and 64 bit versions.
+Download QGIS

-Our Introduction to Quantum Map (PDF 268 KB) is still valid, although it was based on QGIS v1.8.
+Our Introduction to QGIS for NIWA (PDF 268 KB) is still useful, although it was based on QGIS v1.8.

 Let us know what you think - email Brent.Wood@niwa.co.nz.